seL4/rfcs/src/proposed/0150-cheri-support.md

 yet provide a consistent software-facing programming model.
 Morello [4, 12] is a prototype implementation of CHERI for Arm’s AArch64.
 It is an ISA extension to Armv8.2/AArch64.
 Further, the name Morello also usually refers to the SoC and a prototype evaluation board that supports CHERI.
-Finally, porting seL4 and its libraries to Morello will lay the groundwork for also supporting CHERI-RISC-V.
+RISC-V International is also going to standardise CHERI-RISC-V as a standard RISC-V extension [14].

 ## Guide-level explanation